 Arrange a bottom layer of your brioche in a baking dish, buttered side up.
 You can use a larger dish or individual ones.
 We were going for presentation, so used 2 individual 300ml ramekins to make two very generous portions of White Chocolate Brioche and Butter Pudding.

 Sprinkle some cinnamon on your brioche, then add some cut orange (or mixed) peel and white chocolate chips.
-Repeat with another layer of brioche, cinnamon, peel and chocolate until you run out.
-I cut my brioche slices into shapes that are best suited to cover the oven dish I’m making it in.
-After it soaks in custard and bakes, nobody will be able to tell if your bread was cut into perfect triangles anyway… I arrange any leftover off-cuts on top to build height and get a bit of crunch from unsoaked crispy bread.
+Repeat with another layer of brioche slices, cinnamon, peel and chocolate until you run out.
+I cut my buttery brioche bread slices into shapes that are best suited to cover the oven dish I’m making it in.
+After it soaks in custard and bakes, nobody will be able to tell if your bread was cut into perfect triangles anyway… I arrange any leftover bread cubes on top to build height and get a bit of crunch from the exposed bread crusts.

 STEP 3: Make the Custard

 When arranged, move on to make the custard.
-Heat milk and double cream in a saucepan with a tablespoon of sugar.
+Heat milk and double cream in a saucepan with a tablespoon of sugar over low heat.
 If you’re using simple white bread or like things sweeter, you may want to add a bit more extra sugar.
 Orange peel is less sweet than more traditional raisins or sultanas, but we’ve added white chocolate to sweeten things up.
 Take off the heat just before it starts boiling.

-Whilst the milk is heating up, whisk your egg in a bowl or a large measuring jug.
+Whilst the milk is heating up, whisk your egg in a large bowl or a large measuring jug.
 The latter makes it easier to pour the custard over your brioche later.
-Pour the milk and cream mixture whisking vigorously to make sure your egg doesn’t scramble in the hot milk.
+Pour the milk mixture whisking vigorously to make sure your egg doesn’t scramble in the hot milk.
+You may add some vanilla extract or vanilla bean paste if you have some in the cupboards at this stage.

 STEP 4: Soak Brioche in Custard